 For more information on how to join any of these ministries, please see Fr.
-Chester after Mass or at the parish office.
+Phillip after Mass or at the parish office.

 The ministry of lector is one of the most visible roles of service at liturgy.
 As a proclaimer of the Word, the lector helps facilitate the public prayer of the Church in the Liturgy of the Word.
 Lectors must have an open heart and be willing to “struggle with God’s Word.”
 Those engaged in this liturgical role need to be well prepared for this role and know how to carry it out with reverence, dignity and understanding.
 Training is required for this ministry and a workbook is provided to help in preparation of the readings.
 Lectors must be registered in St. Bernard’s Parish.
 You will be scheduled according to your availability.
 All parishioners meeting these requirements are invited to be a part of this ministry.